hdShang/arxiv-daily/docs/cs-CV/2025-11-06/papers/251105609v1-walking-the-schrödinger-bridge-a-direct-trajectory-for-text-to-3d-ge.md

 ---
 layout: default
-title: Walking the Schrödinger Bridge: A Direct Trajectory for Text-to-3D Generation
+title: "Walking the Schrödinger Bridge: A Direct Trajectory for Text-to-3D Generation"
 ---

 # Walking the Schrödinger Bridge: A Direct Trajectory for Text-to-3D Generation